 The quality of the location is a very important factor to consider as it will give you a clear picture of the kind of renter you will get, the frequency of the vacancies, the rental amount that could be charged, etc. Let’s say for example you are investing in an area that is close to universities, the odds are that a large portion of your tenant will be a student.
 You may also face frequent vacancies every year-end when the senior students complete their education and return home or even during the holidays.

 Localities are prone to development.
 Thus you should also consider and evaluate the development projects in an area by the local municipality to make a good decision.
-Ideally, you should check if the location has growth prospectus and development plans in terms of schools, business parks, shopping malls, and entertainment zones.
+Ideally, you should check if the location has a growth prospectus and development plans for schools, business parks, shopping malls, and entertainment zones.

 While researching the area, it is also important that you check for one or more good schooling facilities in your locality as your tenants can be people with families and this could be a great add-on to the list of reasons why a tenant should prefer your property over others.
 Areas that are proximate to the business hubs providing employment opportunities can also be a good spot for investing in rental properties as they will attract more tenants.